 Think of Scotland and you probably think castles, whisky, tartan, highlands and lochs.
 It is indeed all of this and so much more.
 Over your trip in Scotland you'll get to immerse yourself in the cosmopolitan feel of Edinburgh, soaking in its history as you stroll down the royal mile and visit Edinburgh castle with your private guide.
 Visit whisky distilleries, the medieval town of Stirling and a Victorian town of Pitlochry.
 Cruise along the infamous Loch Ness, and explore Urquhart Castle by foot.
 Explore Loch Lomand National Park and Glasgow city.
-Take a traditional steam train (of Harry Potter fame) along one of the the great railway journeys of the world through ever changing vistas from the highest mountain in Britain, to Britain's most westerly mainland railway station, passing close by the deepest freshwater loch in Britain, and the shortest river in Britain, before finally arriving next to the deepest seawater loch in Europe.
-Then experience the iconic parts of the Western Highlands taking the “Road to the Isles”, a ferry to the Isle of Skye to explore the island, and a return journey via the Skye Bridge for a visit to Eilean Donan Castle.
+Take a traditional steam train (of Harry Potter fame) from Fort William, along one of the the great railway journeys of the world through ever changing vistas from the highest mountain in Britain, to beautiful freshwater lochs and rivers.
+Continue to Oban, a town resting beautifully in the Firth of Lorn.
 Oh yes, and of course...take a wee bit of time to relax - you are on vacation after all!
 A blend of private and shared activities as well as time to explore on your own makes for the perfect vacation.

 You will be met at your central Edinburgh hotel by your guide to commence your walking tour.
 The buzz of Scotland's capital city sits in perfect contrast to the peaceful tranquility of the surrounding Lothians region.
 Edinburgh has one of the most beautiful cityscapes in the world, making it the ideal city break destination.
 From ceilidhs and science to ghost, film and food festivals there's always something going on in the festival city, and that's just for starters.
 Discover world-class museums and galleries, learn the history of the city or spend an afternoon pub crawling - whatever your fancy!
 Make sure to wear comfortable walking shoes and perhaps take an umbrella!